Frequently Asked Questions

 What is meant by a "credit course?"

 Course numbers 100-599 represent academic credit courses at Cal Poly.
 With the approval of your academic advisor, you may apply up to a maximum of 36-quarter units of undergraduate extension credit toward your baccalaureate degree.
 Credit courses quantify and measure the learning or proficiency of the individual attending the course.
 Testing and grading are required along with specified hours of instruction.
 Ten hours of lecture is equal to one-quarter unit of credit, twenty hours of activity is equal to one-quarter unit of credit and thirty hours of lab work is equal to one-quarter unit of credit.
-Cal Poly Extended Education will record all credit quarter units and grades in the campus Student Information System and you may request a Cal Poly transcript.
+Cal Poly Extended, Professional and Continuing Education (EPaCE) will record all credit quarter units and grades in the campus Student Information System and you may request a Cal Poly transcript.

 How can I update my personal information?